lollipopman/coproc-blog-post/README.md

 `rando-daemon` with `${RANDO[0]}` being its stdout and `${RANDO[1]}` being its stdin.
 We also retool `rando-daemon` to loop forever reading from stdin and writing its responses to stdout.
-With those changes made the function can now use a local associative array to cache results and the array persist as long as the coproc is running.
+With those changes made the function can now use a local associative array to cache results as the array will persist as long as the coproc is running.

-The message format over the pipes is free form, here I chose to use tab delimited data as it makes for a pretty simple solution.
+As with any shell `|` the message format over the pipes is free form, here I chose to use tab delimited data as it makes for a pretty simple solution.

 ## Emojify With Coprocs